 - 1. All assessment is to have clear assessment criteria and an objective marking scheme. - 2.
 Written submissions will be submitted via "Turnitin" to check for plagiarism for each module. - 3.
 All modules to have a panel of examiners comprising academics. - a.
 Minimum of 20% of the marking will be completed by academics other than the Module Coordinator. - b.
-All marking is via objective criteria; however any candidate who achieves a final borderline score of 45-55% and/or, for clinical modules with two or more case reports, a borderline cumulative case report score of 45-55% will be moderated by the Module Coordinator or designated module moderator (as per University of Liverpool Regulations). - 4.
+All marking is via objective criteria; however, any candidate who achieves a final borderline score of 45-55% will be moderated.
+For clinical modules with two or more case reports, candidates with a borderline cumulative case report score of less than 50%, but a final module score of 55% or over will also be moderated.
+Moderation is completed by the Module Coordinator or designated module moderator (as per University of Liverpool Regulations).
 Any moderated cases where there is variation of >10% will be flagged and discussed by both examiners.
-Where agreement is not easily reached these will be passed on to the External Examiner to mediate the final grade. - 5.
+Where agreement is not easily reached these will be passed on to the External Examiner to mediate the final grade. - 4.
 A Module Review Board will be held three times a year following each module semester.
 Primary remit is to approve completed module marks giving the External Examiner the opportunity to comment. - a.
-Participants should be aware that all assessment grades are provisional pending ratification at the Module Review Board. - 6.
+Participants should be aware that all assessment grades are provisional pending ratification at the Module Review Board. - 5.
 The minimum pass mark is 50%.
 For clinical modules with two or more case reports/protocols, students must also achieve at least 50% in the cumulative case report/protocol component of module assessment, as well as a final module score of at least 50%, in order to pass the module overall.